quantombone/linux-jedi-files/README.md

  * GNU Screen: this lets me work on remote machines, and is useful for spawning remote jobs on a cluster.
  * Emacs: I am a hardcore emacs nerd.
 I can't even tell you all the keybindings which my fingers have memorized, but damn I'm fast. (see my .emacs file)

+## Emacs
+ * I heavily use Emacs, in both window mode "emacs -nw" as well as a Carbo-based Emacs on my Macbooks.
+I run a shell "M-x shell" inside emacs, where I then run Matlab inside this shell.

 ## Desktop:
 Fluxbox@Work, MacOSX@Home/Laptop